-The A32NX is now a separate aircraft from the default, you need to select this aircraft in the 'aircraft selection' menu prior to loading the flight.
-The add-on will appear as a separate aircraft, select the
+The A32NX is a separate aircraft from the default A320.
+You need to select this aircraft in the 'aircraft selection' menu before loading the flight.
+Select the

 FlyByWire Simulations A320neo (LEAP) in the aircraft selector instead of the Asobo one.

 Q: Can I download the aircraft in the current state?

 Yes, see Downloads.